 Lever 1956; Dooyeweerd 1959b.

 ‘So it appears that the theory of the enkaptic structural whole forms the necessary connective link between the theory of the individuality-structures and their temporal interweavings, and what is called a philosophical anthropology’:

 Dooyeweerd 1953-58, III, 781.

-to psychically qualified structures, Stafleu 1988.
+and with respect to psychically qualified structures, Stafleu 1988.
 Accepting Ouweneel’s suggestion to divide the psychic aspect into a perceptive one and a sensitive one would make the number of substructures 21.
 15 or 21 substructures may

 Cf. Dooyeweerd 1953-58, III, 781: ‘... the most important problem of philosophical reflection: What is man’s position in the temporal cosmos in relation to his divine Origin ? ... a philosophic anthropology presupposes an enquiry into the different